 - Baking soda: This leavening agent keeps the cake from being too dense.

-- Filling: The creamy and decadent filling is made from beating together cream cheese, butter, powdered sugar, and vanilla.
+- Filling: The filling is made with a fluffy cream cheese frosting made from beating together cream cheese, butter, powdered sugar, and vanilla.

-- Mix.
-Beat the eggs in a large bowl and then mix in sugar, pumpkin, pumpkin pie spice, cinnamon and salt.
-Add flour and baking soda to the bowl and mix just until combined.
+- Mix cake batter.
+Beat eggs in a large bowl and then mix in sugar, pumpkin, pumpkin pie spice, cinnamon and salt.
+Add dry ingredients to the bowl and mix just until combined.

 - Bake.
-Pour the batter into a greased 10×15-inch jelly roll pan that’s been lined with parchment paper.
+Pour batter into a greased 10×15-inch parchment paper lined jelly roll pan.
 Tap the bottom of the pan on the counter until the batter spreads evenly.
 Then bake in oven at 375°F for 15 to 20 minutes, or until a toothpick comes clean.

 - Roll.
 Place a cotton tea towel on the counter and evenly sprinkle with about 3 Tablespoons of powdered sugar.
 Once the cake is done cooking, flip it onto the towel while it’s still warm (remove the parchment paper).
 Then gently roll up the cake inside the towel, starting at the narrow end.
 Place in the refrigerator with the seam down and let cool completely.